Tameness of actions on finite rank median algebras: Independence number and tameness in the family of MP functions

 Consider the sublevel and superlevel sets:

-Since $f_i$ is a median homomorphism, $L_i$ and $R_i$ are disjoint \textit{convex} subsets of $X$ (use here Fact \ref{f:facts1}.1).
+Since $f_i$ is a median homomorphism, $L_i$ and $R_i$ are disjoint \textit{convex} subsets of $X$ (Fact \ref{f:facts1}.1).
 We now appeal to the algebraic structure of median algebras.
 By Fact \ref{f:facts1}.2 every median algebra satisfies the Kakutani separation property.
-This means that for the disjoint convex sets $L_i$ and $R_i$, there exists an algebraic wall (a convex partition) $W_i = \{A_i, B_i\}$ such that:
+This means that for the disjoint convex sets $L_i$ and $R_i$, there exists a wall (a convex partition) $W_i = \{A_i, B_i\}$ such that:

 Then the family $\{A_1, \dots, A_k\}$ of halfspaces is independent.
 Indeed, for disjoint $P,M\subseteq\{1,\dots,k\}$, choose

 which exists by the independence of $\{f_1,\dots,f_k\}$.
 Then, since $L_i\subseteq A_i$ and $R_j\subseteq B_j$ for all $i,j$, we obtain